rcl9/Morrow-DISK-JOCKEY-2D-Floppy-Disk-Controller-for-S100-Bus/Readme.md

 - Exidy Sorcerer I: a replacement [switched mode PSU](<https://github.com/rcl9/Exidy-Sorcerer-New-Power-Supply>) and all tantalums were replaced with equivalents.

--Exidy "Ram-Pac" cartridge: in the past I had turned the Exidy 8k Rom-Pac into a 4K Ram-Pac to increase the memory in the computer from 48K to 52k.
+- Exidy "Ram-Pac" cartridge: in the past I had turned the Exidy 8k Rom-Pac into a 4K Ram-Pac to increase the memory in the computer from 48K to 52k.
 I replaced the tantalums and also replaced the aging 2K static RAM chips.

 - Exidy S-100 Box: 4700uf (35v, 2), 30000uf (25v, 1) and 6.8uf (25v, 2).
 I chose to keep its original linear power supply rather than change over to switched mode regulators, given its lower overall power requirements.